bishtmanish2210/Emergency-Medical-Finder/README.md

 Different hospitals and clinics follow different schedules, and doctor availability data is not centralized on a single platform.
 Due to the absence of a reliable and accessible system—especially in low-connectivity areas—patients and attendants are forced to rely on guesswork or visit multiple hospitals.
 This leads to confusion, delays, stress, and poor decision-making during critical moments, which can severely impact patient outcomes and, in extreme cases, may become life-threatenin

+The problem is not lack of hospitals, but lack of reliable availability information at the moment it is needed

 # Proposed Solution
 Emergency Medical Finder is a centralized medical availability platform designed to help users quickly identify nearby open hospitals and available doctors during emergencies.